fleetdm/fleet/handbook/engineering/deploying-chrome-test-ext.md

 ### Pack the extension

--Go to chrome web browser.
+- Go to chrome web browser.
--go to chrome://extensions
+- go to chrome://extensions
--Press "Pack Extensions" button (Top left of the screen) -Press the top Browse button and select the newly created dist folder (ee/fleetd-chrome/dist) -Press "Pack Extension" (No need to give it a key.
+- Press "Pack Extensions" button (Top left of the screen)
+- Press the top Browse button and select the newly created dist folder (ee/fleetd-chrome/dist)
+- Press "Pack Extension" (No need to give it a key.
 It will generate it)

 ### Load the new extension to the Chrome web browser

--Open the finder app
+- Open the finder app
--Drag and srop the ee/fleetd-chrome/dist.crx binary file to chrome web browser -Press "Add Extension"
+- Drag and srop the ee/fleetd-chrome/dist.crx binary file to chrome web browser
+- Press "Add Extension"
--Verify that the extension works
+- Verify that the extension works
--**Copy the appid for later use.**
+- **Copy the appid for later use.**

 ## Run a local server to make the new extension available